What are checklists and doclists used for?

 3.1.
 Example: Checklist

-- Enter the number of the check (if applicable)
+1. No.: Enter the number of the check (if applicable).

 3.2.
 Example: Doclist

 The doclist is used when you want to source a standard list of documents from a supplier.
-The documents – once they have been uploaded by the supplier – will be automatically stored in the suppliers own folder under the document control module, and they will be automatically named.
+The documents – once they have been uploaded by the supplier – will be automatically stored in your documents module and in the suppliers own folder under the document control module, and they will be automatically named.

 Important Note: When creating your doclist it’s important to ensure you do not duplicate a doclist item* text on another doclist line as each document you are uploading requires a unique name.
 An example is highlighted below.